mienaikoe/ziyu/Lore/Plot.md

 ## Plot

 ### Background
 The Palinians live around a white dwarf, huddled in the last remnants of the universe.
 Invasive robots are moving in to harvest the intense energy of the white dwarf with a dyson sphere.
 Palinians become divided on what to do as they are forced to migrate and start a new life closer to the sunward side of the planet.
 The robots were created by the progenitors who stripped the planet of its oil and rare earth metals when they left as a way to maintain technology growth so the planet would not undergo climate collapse as it had for every iteration of intelligent life that came before.
 The robots are detecting that the palinians are thriving despite the lack of oil and rare earths and are aiming to make a temporary ice age to slow their progress as the progenitors requested their AI to do.

+### Driver
+the discovery of wireless communication -
+  - Holragi's use of it to build a technologically superior military force.
+  - Kip's discovery that Ziyu and its cousins can communicate wirelessly.
+  - Mel's cracking of amplitude modulation, and the subsequent political issues with Holragi
+  - Lif's discovery of advanced modulation for targeted psychoacoustics.

 ### Part 1 - Lif